dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 * **Keyword expansion tools**: The can give potentially useful keywords regarding a topic.
 E.g. what keywords have users been using for finding out a specifim item?
 In this way you can get to know your target audience better: [Google Trends](https://trends.google.com/trends/?geo=US), [Answer the Public](https://answerthepublic.com/)

-The following eight images depict 2 search queries examples behind the scene.
-The first four photos are with regard to the search query "*Data Science*", and the rest for "Machine Learning".
+The following 12 images depict 3 search queries examples with 4 images per query, giving analytics insights in the context of SEO.
+The first 4 photos are with regard to the search query "**Data Science**", the following 4 regarding "**Machine Learning**", and the rest of the images with respect to query "**Artificial Intelligence**".
 For every search query there are four analytics insights: questions, prepositions, comparisons, and related.
 * `Questions`: how users ask a question
 * `Prepositions`: what prepositions users use for aksing that query
 * `Comparisons`: what comparisons do users think of when they type their query